yarisvt/tyk-docs/tyk-docs/content/configure/redis-cluster.md

 ## <a name="redis-cluster-pump"></a> Redis Cluster & Tyk Pump

-To configure the Tyk Pump to work with your Redis Cluster, set `enable_cluster` to `true` and list your servers under `hosts` in your `the pump.conf` file:
+To configure the Tyk Pump to work with your Redis Cluster, set `enable_cluster` to `true` and list your servers under `hosts` in your `pump.conf` file:

 ```{json}
 	"analytics_storage_config": {